cysun/Heroes3Editor/README.md

 these days, I can no longer bear the tedious part of the game, thus this savegame editor to make it a little easier.

+## Usage and Features

+Open a savegame file (.CGM for Campaign game save or .GM1 for Single Scenario game save), search for a hero by name.
+You may search the same hero multiple times to locate multiple instances of the hero in the same savegame file.
+Once a hero is found, you can edit the following:
+* Primary skills (i.e. Attack, Defense, Spell Power, and Knowledge)
+* Secondary skills and skill levels
+* Spells
+* Creature stack type and amount
+* War machines (i.e. Ballista, Ammo Cart, and First Aid Tent)
+* Equipped artifacts

+## Known Issues

+Combination Artifacts (e.g. Cloak of the Undead King) are not supported.
+The program will crash if you try to edit a hero equipped with a combo artifact.

-## About CGM Format
+## About Savegame File Format

-HoMM3 Savegame (.CGM) is supposed to be a GZip file, but all the tools/libraries either fail to unzip it or complain about CRC error:
+HoMM3 Savegame is supposed to be a GZip file, but all the tools/libraries either fail to unzip it or complain about CRC error:
 * [7-Zip](https://www.7-zip.org/): can extract but complains about CRC error
 * [GZipStream](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream?view=netcore-3.1):